UCSF-DataSci/final-project-mtsen1/Report.md

 The following packages are installed: torch, torchvision, scikit-learn, matplotlib, pandas, medmnist, and tqdm.
 Run the script in a Python environment.
 The model will automatically download the dataset, train on the training set, and print evaluation metrics on the test set.

 ## Results
-From our random forest model, we found that this model performed quite well in classifying the eight blood cell types.
-The overall and class-specific sensitivity, specificity, and AUC can be found in Table 2.
-If we compare our results from the convolutional neural network, we note that the random forest outperforms the neural network.
+From our random forest model, we found that this model performed moderately well in classifying the eight blood cell types.
+The overall and class-specific precision, recall, and AUC can be found in Table 2.
+If we compare our results from the convolutional neural network, we note that although the random forest works well, the convolutional neural network outperforms the random forest in every evaluation metric.
+This is expected as the random forest model we used was quite simple and since CNNs are better suited for image classification in general.
+Additionally, no class imbalance was corrected for in the random forest.

 For the CNN model, we found that this model also performed well.
-The overall and class-specific sensitivity, specificity, and AUC can be found in Table 3.
+The overall and class-specific precision, recall, and AUC can be found in Table 3.
 The CNN model achieved a test accuracy of 90.1%, indicating strong overall predictive performance.
 Class-wise AUC values were consistently high across all 8 blood cell types, with several classes achieving near-perfect scores.
 The classification report further confirms robust generalization, with macro-averaged precision, recall, and F1-scores all above 0.88.
 Performance was especially strong for dominant classes like neutrophils and platelets, but even rarer classes like eosinophils and erythroblasts were accurately identified with F1-scores above 0.80.
 This output demonstrates the model's ability to reliably classify diverse blood cell types based on image data.

 **Table 2.** Evaluation metrics for the random forest model by class
 | **Random Forest** |            |         |        |